 For an overview of the foreclosure laws in your state, click on the link to your state in our Summary of State Foreclosure Laws article.

 Often, state law requires the lender to send the borrower the required foreclosure notices by mail.
-State law might require the servicer (on behalf of the lender) to send the notice in a particular way, such as by certified mail and first-class mail.
-Generally, in most states, it is presumed that you received the notice if the lender can prove that it mailed a properly addressed notice, such as with postal records or a certified mail receipt.
+State law might require the servicer to send the notice in a particular way, such as by certified mail and first-class mail.
+Generally, in most states, it is presumed that you received the notice if the lender can prove that it mailed a properly-addressed notice, such as with postal records or a certified mail receipt.

 But if the lender can only produce a copy of a notice—but not proof of mailing—that failure might lead a court to believe that the lender didn't actually mail the notice.
-If the lender fails to mail a required notice, this failure could provide a strong defense against foreclosure.
+If the lender failed to mail a required notice, this failure could provide a strong defense to a foreclosure.

 The lender's failure to send a required foreclosure notice typically prevents the continuation of the foreclosure process.
 But you'll have to raise this issue in court.